hoangsvit/eplus.dev/clnl3nkk1000309mj42on7hbn.md

 ---

-This is a shortlist of the amazing hidden Laravel eloquent 30 tips that make the code go on smoothly.
+This is a short list of the amazing hidden Laravel eloquent 30 tips that make the code go on smoothly.

 This is a short list of the amazing hidden Laravel eloquent 30 tips that make the code go on smoothly.

 ### 1 – Invisible Database Columns

 The invisible column is a new concept in MySQL 8.
 What it does: when you run a `select *` query it won't retrieve any invisible column.
-If you need an invisible column's value you have to specify it explicitly in the `select` statement.
+If you need an invisible column's value, specify it explicitly in the `select` statement.

 And now, Laravel supports these columns: